ksmills9/planner/README.md

 ## Running the program (GUI | Java 11)
 To run the GUI version with Java 11, you will need to download [JavaFX 11](https://openjfx.io/) separately.
 After downloading it, follow the following steps.
 - **Windows**
-  - Open command prompt and move to the same directory where you kept the `.java` files.
+  - Open command src.prompt and move to the same directory where you kept the `.java` files.
   - Type in the following command
   ```
   javac --module-path "path\to\javafx-sdk-11.X.X\lib" --add-modules=javafx.controls,javafx.fxml -cp .;"path\to\mysql-connector-java-X.X.XX.jar" *.java
   ```
   - After the Java is done compiling, type in the following:
   ```
-  java --module-path "path\to\javafx-sdk-11.X.X\lib" --add-modules=javafx.controls,javafx.fxml -cp .;"path\to\mysql-connector-java-X.X.XX.jar" Main gui
+  java --module-path "path\to\javafx-sdk-11.X.X\lib" --add-modules=javafx.controls,javafx.fxml -cp .;"path\to\mysql-connector-java-X.X.XX.jar" Main src.prompt.gui
   ```
-  - Make sure to add `gui` at the end.
+  - Make sure to add `src.prompt.gui` at the end.
 - **Linux/MacOS**
-  - Open command prompt and move to the same directory where you kept the `.java` files.
+  - Open command src.prompt and move to the same directory where you kept the `.java` files.
   - Type in the following command
   ```
   javac --module-path "path\to\javafx-sdk-11.X.X\lib" --add-modules=javafx.controls,javafx.fxml -cp .:"path\to\mysql-connector-java-X.X.XX.jar" *.java
   ```
   - After the Java is done compiling, type in the following:
   ```
-  java --module-path "path\to\javafx-sdk-11.X.X\lib" --add-modules=javafx.controls,javafx.fxml -cp .:"path\to\mysql-connector-java-X.X.XX.jar" Main gui
+  java --module-path "path\to\javafx-sdk-11.X.X\lib" --add-modules=javafx.controls,javafx.fxml -cp .:"path\to\mysql-connector-java-X.X.XX.jar" Main src.prompt.gui
   ```
-  - Make sure to add `gui` at the end.
+  - Make sure to add `src.prompt.gui` at the end.

 - **Eclipse/IntelliJ**
   - Add `mysql-connector-java-X.X.XX.jar` to your project's External Library/Archive.
-  - Go to Build → Edit Configurations and type `gui` in 'Program arguments' field.
+  - Go to Build → Edit Configurations and type `src.prompt.gui` in 'Program arguments' field.
 (IntelliJ)
-  - Go to Run → Run Configurations tab and type `gui` in 'Program arguments' section.
+  - Go to Run → Run Configurations tab and type `src.prompt.gui` in 'Program arguments' section.
 (Eclipse)
   - Add the following to the VM option field `--module-path "path\to\javafx-sdk-11.X.X\lib" --add-modules=javafx.controls,javafx.fxml`

 ## Running the program (GUI | Java 10 and earlier)
 Javafx comes bundled with earlier versions of JDK.
-Using similar command as the console version and replacing `console` with `gui` as command line argument should suffice.
+Using similar command as the console version and replacing `console` with `src.prompt.gui` as command line argument should suffice.

 Example:
 ```